 - Next, select any additional package.
 We recommend that you include all the additional packages listed in the Change Summary section.

 Install Unity Editor

 This section describes the process of installing the Magic Leap 2 compatible Unity Editor.
-Developers are able to develop Magic Leap 2 applications with any Unity Editor in the range of 2022.2.x.
+Developers are able to develop Magic Leap 2 applications with any Unity Editor version 2022.2.0f1 or higher.

 - Open the Unity Hub application

 - Then click the Install Editor button.

 - With the Install Unity Editor window open.